learnwithgurpreet/b.learnwithgurpreet.me/src/posts/7-ways-to-make-your-website-more-accessible-and-sustainable.md

 date: "2022-05-21"
 image: /assets/images/cover3.jpg
 imageAlt: "Photo by Nick Fewings on Unsplash"
-excerpt: We often talk about sustainability and try to decrease our CO₂ footprints by driving eco-friendly cars, going vegan, etc.
+excerpt: We often talk about sustainability and try to decrease our CO₂
 tags:
   - "design"
   - "sustainable-web"